Essay Introduction

 The thesis statement is the most important part of the introduction section in essay writing.
 Your thesis statement should be a claim that is backed by supporting evidence and interpretation.

-Here, the aim should present your main argument and define your independent position about the essay topic.
+The aim should be to present your main argument and define your independent position about the essay topic.

 Example Thesis Statement